LouisDelbosc/Livres/introduction_to_reinforcement_learning.md

     - the current state of the agent's environment
   - The reward signal is the primary basis for altering the policy
     - If policy A give low reward => policy must be change to choose other action in this situation
-  - It general, rewardsignals may be stochastic functions of the state of the environment and the actions taken
+  - It general, reward signals may be stochastic functions of the state of the environment and the actions taken
 - a *value function*
   - Its goal is to evaluate a position to the long run
   - Value of state = total amount of reward an agent can expect to accumulate over the future, starting from that state